dns-king/RICE/README.md

 #### trust me, this will not give you the desired result!

 ## Why Rice does not support this feature
-<li><b>Simplicity</b>: The decision to omit complex arithmetic expressions is so that Rice can focus on teaching fundamental programming concepts and logic without overwhelming beginners.
+<li><b>Simplicity</b>: The decision to omit complex arithmetic expressions is so that Rice can focus on teaching fundamental programming concepts and logic without overwhelming beginners(kids).
 I'm hoping that young users will be able to grasp the basics of programming without the added complexity of arithmetic calculations.
-<li><b>Understanding</b>: Prioritizing simplicity, Rice encourages users to think in terms of logical operations and problem-solving rather than becoming overly reliant on arithmetic calculations.
+<li><b>Understanding</b>: Prioritizing simplicity, Rice encourages users to think in terms of problem-solving rather than becoming overly reliant on arithmetic calculations.
 It should promote a deeper understanding of programming concepts beyond simple arithmetic manipulation.

 ## More unsupported features
 <li> Conditional statements, <b>if, else, switch. 😫</b>